 Dr. David Weinberg, MD, MSc, earned his medical degree from the Cornell University Medical College and his MSc from the University of Pennsylvania.
 Dr. Weinberg has held a fellowship in Clinical Epidemiology and in Gastroenterology.
 He has published extensively on gastrointestinal illnesses, including hepatitis, colorectal cancer, and comparisons of the effectiveness of various colorectal cancer screening methods.

 Dr. Dennis Gross received his PhD in Cell Biology in 1974 from the University of California, Los Angeles and did postdoctoral training at the Tulane University School of Medicine.
-Dr. Gross has a long history as instructor and course developer for the Masters programs of the college and has had an adjunct faculty appointment in the Jefferson Medical College since 1977.
+Dr. Gross has a long history as instructor and course developer for the Masters programs of the college and has had an adjunct faculty appointment in the Sidney Kimmel Medical College since 1977.
 Dr. Gross comes to his present position after a 28-year career at Merck Research Labs.

 Dr. Frank T. Leone received his MD degree from the University of Pittsburgh School of Medicine.
 He held residencies at Thomas Jefferson University Hospital and a Fellowship in Clinical Epidemiology and Biostatistics (culminating in an MS degree in Clinical Epidemiology) at the University of Pennsylvania School of Medicine.
 His main research focus involves treatment strategies for tobacco use.
 His expertise in clinical epidemiology has been recognized by his peers and he has received the Lederle Award.